kaplayjs/kaplay-site/src/content/guides/en/getting_started/passing_data_in_scenes.md

 ## Other ways

-You can also pass many arguments
+You can also pass multiple arguments:

 ```js
 go("gameover", score, time, player);